 “Ethics is knowing the difference between what you have a right to do and what is right to do.”- Potter Stewart

-Ethics are an integral part of an individual that defines his/her professional ethics.
+Ethics is an integral part of an individual that defines his/her professional ethics.
 And accounting is one such profession that affects the lives of millions of people each day which makes ethical accounting practices even more important.
 An accountant’s one mistake (be it intentional or unintentional) can wreak havoc in people’s life.

 Enron scandal of 2001 is one such example that is cited as the biggest audit failure and left the Accounting profession questionable.

-Therefore, ethical accounting practises are very important as businesses are counting on them to be fair and also it influences the lives of ordinary people to a great extent.
+Therefore, ethical accounting practices are very important as businesses are counting on them to be fair and also it influences the lives of ordinary people to a great extent.
 Here’s what Ethical Accounting incorporates: